Skip to main content

 What kind of storage should I use?

-In order to accomodate different research projects and their requirements, a number of storage products are available through RDS.
-These include Market (storage for active data), Vault (storage for inactive data), Compute (storage for cloud computing) and Object (storage for unstructured collections).
+In order to accommodate different research projects and their requirements, a number of storage products are available through RDS.
+These include Market (storage for active data), Vault (storage for inactive data), Compute (storage for cloud computing) and Object (storage for unstructured collections)and Archive (storage for data that requires long-term retention).
 Each storage product supports different research scenarios and has its own advantages and disadvantages.
 The Storage Products page provides an overview and is a good place to start if you are not sure what kind of storage you need.

 Is the data I store on RDS backed up?